Tom Wolk

 Tom "T-Bone" Wolk (December 24, 1951 – February 28, 2010) was an American musician and bassist for the music duo Daryl Hall & John Oates and a member of the Saturday Night Live house band.

-Life and career
+Early life

 Wolk was born and raised in Yonkers, New York.
 He was a state accordion champion by age 12.
-Seeing the Beatles on Ed Sullivan, however, led him to bass and guitar—the former influenced by James Jamerson and Paul McCartney.
+Seeing the Beatles on The Ed Sullivan Show led him to bass and guitar—the former influenced by James Jamerson and Paul McCartney.
 He attended Roosevelt High School.
-Although he studied art at Cooper Union, most of his youth was spent playing in bar bands, where he first met guitarist G.E.
-Smith (who gave him the nickname T-Bone—for blues guitarist T-Bone Walker—after Wolk played his bass behind his head during a solo).
+Although he studied art at Cooper Union, most of his youth was spent playing in bar bands, where he first met guitarist G. E. Smith (who gave him the nickname T-Bone—for blues guitarist T-Bone Walker—after Wolk played his bass behind his head during a solo).